mongodb/genny/docs/using.md

             GlobalRate: 5 per 10 milliseconds
             Duration: 50 milliseconds

     Using the `GlobalRate` configuration, the above actor will only have 5 threads act every 10 milliseconds, despite having 100 threads that could reasonable act at once.
+If this workload's outputs were to be analyzed and the intrarun time series were graphed, the user would see only 5 operations occurring every 10 milliseconds.
+(See [here](#orgec88ad4) for more details about outputs.)

     In addition to hard-coding how many threads act and when, you can configure Genny to rate-limit the actor at a percentage of the detected maximum rate: